-I often watch future mums getting ready for the arrival of their children, studying everything about a birth, being happy that they are ready for everything… There is nothing wrong with it.
-I don’t know one mother who would think otherwise in pregnancy.
+I often watch future mums getting ready for the arrival of their children, studying everything about a birth, being happy that they are ready for everything… There is nothing wrong with it, of course.

 However, I always see these mums being astonished when the baby comes into the world.
 Suddenly they find that the birth is just a beginning.
 Despite studying of 20 books, attending pregnancy yoga regularly and consulting everything beforehand with experienced mums, they feel they were not ready for anything.
 There is nothing wrong with that either.
 The truth is that no mother can be ready for what really comes with motherhood.